Setting Up MS Comic Chat in Wine

 More Avatars and Backgrounds

-Avatars of people you chat with (at least those that are kept up to date) will auto-download as you need them, provided you have enabled the relevant options under “View->Options->Comic View”, or on-demand by either clicking the advertised link or right-clicking the user in the nicklist and selecting “Download Comic Character”.
+Avatars of people you chat with (at least those that are kept up to date) will auto-download as you need them, provided you have enabled the relevant options under “View->Options->Comic View”, or on-demand by right-clicking the user in the nicklist and selecting “Download Comic Character”.

 You can get more avatars and backgrounds at Mermeliz’s site; they go in the “ComicArt” subdirectory.
-While the ones there are up to date, avatars obtained elsewhere with outdated URLs must be recreated (if possible) or hexedited to correct the URL.
+While the ones there are up to date, avatars obtained elsewhere with outdated URLs must be recreated (Meremliz’s site has utilities for dumping poses) or hexedited to correct the URL.
 The file structure isn’t really documented, so the only “safe” edits are those that take up the exact same amount of characters as were present originally – for instance, changing a “.net” to a “.com”.
-It is also worth noting that the maximum file size for an auto-downloadable avatar seems to be about 1 MB.
+It is also worth noting that, experimentally, the maximum file size for an auto-downloadable avatar seems to be about 1 MB.

 Of course, it is always possible to just ask people to upload their avatars for you and download them manually.